metapraveen/berlin-gegen-corona/README.md

 #### todo

-[] improve the UX (the field should look copyable)
+- [ ] improve the UX (the field should look copyable)

-[] remove duplicates
+- [x] remove duplicates

-[] integrate the fetching of data from kvberlin in the build and add a job to run it daily
+- [ ] integrate the fetching of data from kvberlin in the build and add a job to run it daily

-[] route for each clinic, we can use address as key
+- [x] route for each clinic, we can use address as key
+- [ ] option to bookmark a clinic (so user can bookmark after emailing)
+- [ ] option to request adding a place, many people know the place which is not part of kvberlin pdf